Dear Dr. B,

 Depression is OFTEN expressed through anger.
 BUT, that being said, there are often other things going on that are less obvious and harder to diagnose without a thorough evaluation.

 It is quite possible that while depression is part of the picture, there is another diagnoses lurking in the background.
 But the only way to know for certain is for him to undergo an evaluation.
 It is not possible for me or any other provider to make a diagnosis from such a brief description or without seeing him and talking to him personally.
+Many medical conditions often present like depression.

 I would first encourage your husband to see his primary care physician to rule out a medical condition which could prompt such changes in mood and personality.
 Then if he is cleared medically, I’d strongly recommend a psychological evaluation to determine if what he is struggling with is truly depression or perhaps something else or something in addition to depression.
 Accurate diagnosis is essential to effective treatment.